Storage Functions

 }

-The delete_config function takes the Config object by value and deletes it, and Sui Verifier would allow this call.
+The delete_config function takes the Config object by value and deletes it, and the Sui Verifier would allow this call.
 However, if the function returned the Config object back or attempted to freeze or transfer it, the Sui Verifier would reject the transaction.

 // Won't work!